jainam-panchal/PPS_question_bank/README.md

 pointers as arguments.</a>

 <a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/43.c">43.
 Write a function program to find whether the string is palindrome or not.</a>

+<a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/46.c">46.
+Write a program to accept a string and count the number of vowels present in a
+string.

 <a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/47.c">47.
 Write a program to find out the largest of an array.</a>